 Iowa is a Midwestern State in the United States of America.
 It shares borders with Wisconsin, Illinois, Missouri, Nebraska, South Dakota, and Minnesota.
-The most populated city and capital city is called Des Moines which was named after the Des Moines River in Iowa.
-Des Moines is derived from the French Colonial name "Riviere des Moines" which translates as "River of the Monks."
-Iowa is referred to as "The Hawkeye State" to honor "Chief Black Hawk" who was an Indian Leader and Warrior.
+The most populated and capital city is Des Moines, which was named after the Des Moines River in Iowa.
+The name, Des Moines is derived from the French Colonial phrase, "Riviere des Moines," which translates as "River of the Monks."
+Iowa is referred to as "The Hawkeye State" to honor "Chief Black Hawk" who was a Native American Leader and Warrior.

 Iowa was first inhabited approximately 13,000 years ago by Native Americans who were originally hunters and gatherers, but over over time developed into established farming communities.
 The first Europeans known to arrive to the area were the French explorers Jacques Marquette and Louis Jolliet in 1673.
 In 1682, French explorer Robert De La Salle claimed the area for France as part of Louisiana until 1763.
 The first permanent settlement in the area was, "Dubuque" which was established in 1788.
 During this period, the French transferred some ownership to the Spanish and the British who both established posts along the Mississippi River and the Des Moines River.
 In 1803, following the Louisiana Purchase (the United States of America bought the Louisiana territory for 15 million Dollars), Iowa became part of the United States of America.
 In 1812 Iowa became part of the Missouri territory and in 1838, the territory of Iowa was established.
 Iowa became the 29th official state in the United States on December 28th, 1846.

 Download Iowa Flag Images